Burning Question: How do I make Whip Pan and Crash Zoom Transitions?

-Whip Pan, also called a Swish Pan, can give you a really stylish way to transition from one shot to the next or make things look like they’re shot in the same place, with a dizzying whip from one side of the room to the next, covering an edit.
-First I’ll show you a couple of examples.
+The Whip Pan, also commonly called a Swish Pan, presents a stylish way to transition from one shot to the next.
+It is a fast camera pan from one direction to another.
+Use whip pans and crash zooms to create energy, for transitions, and cause and effect.
+To explain, watch the first video below.
+In addition, swish pans can make things look like they’re shot in the same place, with a dizzying whip from one side of the room to the next, to cover an edit.

-In case you need some inspirational examples…
+In case you need some inspirational examples, look no further!

 Damien Chazelle Jazz “Whip-Pans” in all three films